Chicago Construction Accident Lawyer

 Chicago’s top cause of construction accidents is not in the Focus Four.
 Transportation accidents caused more than 23 percent of construction industry deaths in 2019.

 Transportation accidents counted by OSHA do not include commuting accidents while going to or from construction sites.
 They include only those accidents that happen while workers are on the roads as part of construction work.
-These accidents include:- Road construction accidents
+These accidents include:

 - Vehicle accidents on construction sites